|

 some notes on the E string over the top, with my left thumb.

-were your early influences?
+Who were your early

-styles.
+between styles.
 Seeing James Brown and his band a few times influenced my

 technique and approach, too, as did the bassists we played opposite on the